Menu

 5. Education:

-Education, honours, volunteer work, and certifications are all important in this section.
+Education, honors, volunteer work, and certifications are all important in this section.

 If you’ve recently earned a bachelor’s or master’s degree, the information in your education section should go beyond your previous employment history.